The Ramathon is the oldest and biggest event of its kind in Derbyshire. It was organised by Run For All for the first time in 2018.

 As well as being the pride of the city, runners crossing the finish line can look forward to some great rewards including a bespoke t-shirt, medal and goody bag containing well-earned post-race treats.

-Online entries for the 2023 Ramathon are open.
-Please click here to enter.
+Online entries for the 2024 Derbion Ramathon are now OPEN

 Entrants must be 17 years or over on event day.